 Today, the Dublin-London air route is the second-busiest air route in the world.
 Almost 4.5 million people flew between Dublin and London last year.
-And, then there’s the ferry traffic, which doesn’t even count in these statistics.
-The amount of humans traversing this watery straight is huge.
-A bridge would open up this heavily trafficked route even further, bringing economic advantages to Ireland, strengthening our trade partnership with the U.K., and possibly easing Brexit concerns.
-Plus, it would be an engineering achievement that would bring in tourism.
-(Tourism is our favourite get-rich-quick plan, which seems to be working.)
+Then there’s the ferry passengers.
+The amount of people crossing these waters is huge.
+An Ireland to Britain bridge would open up this heavily trafficked route even further, bringing economic advantages, strengthening our trade partnership with the UK, and possibly easing Brexit difficulties.
+Plus, an engineering achievement of this kind bring in tourism.
+(Tourism is our favourite get-rich-quick plan, and it seems to be working.)

-The distance that stretches between Ireland and the U.K. is around the same as the Channel Tunnel that links the U.K. and France.
-The Eurotunnel transports over 20 million passengers every year between the two countries.
-And this number keeps increasing.
-However costs for building a tunnel are exponentially larger than building a bridge.
-Also, the underwater geography is different; the Anglo-Irish channel tunnel would be a more difficult project.
+The distance between Ireland and the UK is around the same as the Channel Tunnel which links the UK with France.
+The Eurotunnel transports over 20 million passengers every year, and the number keeps increasing.
+However, costs for building a tunnel are exponentially larger than building a bridge.
+Also, the underwater geography is different; an Anglo-Irish channel tunnel would be a more difficult project.

 But what about a bridge that paid for itself?
 What about a bridge that didn’t just rely on passenger tolls?
 A bridge that generated enough energy to power entire cities on both sides of the water?
 In fact, there are examples of such bridges already under design.

-Coffice Architecture and Urban Planning in Italy have just designed an entirely fabulous bridge called “Solar Wind.”
-A wind energy plant will be integrated within the structure of the bridge.
-And, sun-facing surfaces will be covered by solar panels.
+Coffice Architecture and Urban Planning in Italy designed a fabulous bridge called “Solar Wind.”
+A wind energy plant would be integrated within the structure of the bridge.
+And, sun-facing surfaces would be covered by solar panels.
 But that’s not all.
-There would also be a pedestrian walkway, enriched by panoramic spots and solar greenhouses.
+There would also be a pedestrian walkway, enriched with panoramic viewing spots and solar greenhouses.

-It will also be built to cope with local seismic activity.
+It would also be built to cope with local seismic activity.
 This is important when considering a bridge across the Irish Sea.
-In 2015, a magnitude three earthquake struck six kilometres off the Welsh coast near Holyhead.
+In 2015, a magnitude three earthquake struck six kilometres off the Welsh coast, near Holyhead.